N2CON TECHNOLOGY

 Common startup security scenarios

-- Investor due diligence: security questionnaires and evidence requests during funding rounds.
+• Investor due diligence: security questionnaires and evidence requests surface during funding rounds, often with short turnaround windows that catch unprepared teams off guard.

-- Enterprise sales: customers requiring SOC 2, security questionnaires, or vendor assessments.
+• Enterprise sales: customers requiring SOC 2 reports, completed security questionnaires, or formal vendor assessments before signing contracts.
+Missing these gates delays revenue.

-- SaaS sprawl: dozens of cloud tools adopted quickly with limited governance.
+• SaaS sprawl: dozens of cloud tools adopted quickly with limited governance, creating blind spots in data handling and shadow IT exposure.

-- Remote work: securing distributed teams without traditional office perimeters.
+• Remote work: securing distributed teams without traditional office perimeters or dedicated security staff to monitor activity.

 Controls that scale with you

-- Identity-first architecture: SSO and MFA for all tools from the start.
-Centralized identity makes access management scalable.
+• Identity-first architecture: centralized SSO and MFA for all tools from the start.
+A single identity provider makes access management scalable and offboarding reliable when someone leaves.

-- Zero-touch deployment: automated device setup so new hires are productive immediately without IT bottlenecks.
+• Zero-touch deployment: automated device setup so new hires are productive on day one without IT bottlenecks or inconsistent configurations.

-- Monitoring and logging: centralized logging from the start so you have visibility when incidents occur.
+• Monitoring and logging: centralized logging from the start so you have visibility when incidents occur, not just hindsight after the fact.

-- Incident response: documented response procedures even if the "team" is initially just the founders.
+• Incident response: documented response procedures even if the initial "team" is just the founders.
+Knowing who calls whom and what to preserve matters before an incident happens.

 SOC 2 and compliance readiness